soymadip/My-Practice-Environment/PYTHON/Notes/• Day 41-60/51 - seek() and tell() functions.md

 # seek() and tell() functions

-In Python, the seek() and tell() functions are used to work with file objects and their positions within a file.
+In Python, the seek() and tell() functions are used to work with file objects and their _positions_ within a file.
 These functions are part of the built-in io module, which provides a consistent interface for reading and writing to various file-like objects, such as files, pipes, and in-memory buffers.

 ---
 ## seek() function
-The seek() function allows you to move the current position within a file to a specific point.
+The seek() function allows you _to move the current position within a file to a specific point_.
 The position is specified in bytes, and you can move either forward or backward from the current position.
 For example:
 ```python
 with open('file.txt', 'r') as f:
   # Move to the 10th byte in the file